ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 ### Make changes to the example plug-in

-Logic for the Game of Life InstrumentStudio plugin example is found in the top-level plug-in VI `Game of Life.vi`.
+- The implementation logic for the Game of Life InstrumentStudio plugin example is found in the top-level plug-in VI `Game of Life.vi`.
+- Add your logic/edit the existing logic in the top-level VI to make changes to the plugin.

 ### How to add new UI elements

-Add controls and indicators to the front panel of the top-level plug-in VI.
-Capture events associated with the controls in the Event Handling Loop and pass the data to Message Handling Loop through the Queue Driver.vi for further operations.
+- Add controls and indicators to the front panel of the top-level plug-in VI.
+- Capture events associated with the controls in the Event Handling Loop and pass the data to Message Handling Loop through the `Queue Driver.vi` for further operations.
+- Add the necessary logic is respective states of Message handling loop to handle subsequent processing and actions.